Save

 If you want to see how to use drillable tent pegs, then hit the play button above.

-So, should you buy additional pegs to go with your new tent?
+So… should you buy additional pegs for your new tent?

-If you’re buying a mid to high-end tent then the pegs that come with the tent, will mostly suit the average grassed or dirt campground with medium to hard ground.
+If you’re buying a mid to high-end tent, the pegs that come with the tent will mostly suit the average grassed or dirt campground with medium to hard ground.

-For campers with sandy or particularly rocky campgrounds in their sights, it’s worth adding 6-10 suitable pegs to your tent for use on key anchor points to ensure your shelter stays upright during your stay.
+For campers with sandy or particularly rocky campgrounds in their sights, it’s worth adding 6-10 suitable pegs as described above for use on key anchor points, to ensure your shelter stays upright during your stay.

 It’s never a bad thing to be too prepared.
 What else do you keep in your arsenal for pitching in difficult conditions?